 After that, with a batch of 5-10 kg of larvae, we can begin dipping them in boiling water for 1-2 minutes.
 This helps killing off any bacteria that may be sticking to the skin of the larvae & sanitizes the batch.
 Then, we can scoop them out & let them dry in the sun.
 This reduces the moisture content inside their bodies to about 10%.

-A good mix recipe for fish food can be something like this:
+If you're processing the BSF larvae for fish food, a good mix recipe can be something like this:

 - 35% BSF larvae